ziqq/flutter_country_picker/README.md

 * `countryFilter`: Can be used to filter the countries list (optional).
   - It takes a list of country code(iso2).
   - Can't provide both exclude and countryFilter

+* `favorite` Can be used to show the favorite countries at the top of the list (optional).

 ## Contributions